richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_CostManagement.md

     }
   }
   ```
+  _Note: When you publish to an Azure Function App, remember that "local.settings.json" will not be published directly... you will need to update the function app with environment settings directly._

   #### Prepare Data Explorer

 * Navigate to Data Explorer Database, then Query in the Data grouping of the left-hand navigation